peter-grotz/aind-exaspim-ccf-fusion/code/BigStitcher-Spark/README.md

 ***Note:*** `--dryRun` allows the user to test the functionality without writing any data.
 The solver currently only runs multi-threaded.

-### Affine Fusion<a name="affine-fusion">
+## Affine Fusion<a name="affine-fusion">

-Performs **fusion using affine transformation models** computed by the [solve](#solver) (including translations) that are stored in the XML (*Warning: not tested on 2D*).
-By default the affine fusion will create an output image that contains all transformed input views/images.
+Performs **fusion using affine transformation models** computed by the [solve](#solver) (also supports translations, rigid, interpolated models) that are stored in the XML (*Warning: not tested on 2D*).
+By default the affine fusion will create an output image that encompasses all transformed input views/images.
 While this is good in some cases such as tiled stitching tasks, the output volume can be unnecessarily large for e.g. multi-view datasets.
 Thus, prior to running the fusion it might be useful to [**define a custom bounding box**](https://imagej.net/plugins/bigstitcher/boundingbox) in BigStitcher.

+### Create Fusion Container<a name="create-fusion-container">

+The first step for fusing a dataset is to create an empty **output container** that also contains all metadata and empty multi-resolution pyramids.
+By default an **OME-ZARR** is created, **N5** and **HDF5** are also supported (note that HDF5 only works if Spark is run multi-threaded on a local computer, i.e. not on a cluster or the cloud).
+By default, this will create an output container that contains a 3D volume for each channel and timepoint present in the dataset (i.e. `numChannels x numTimepoints` 3D volumes).
+In the case of OME-ZARR, it is represented as a single 5D volume, for N5 and HDF5 it is a series of 3D volumes. ***Note: if you do NOT want to export the entire project, or want to specify fusion assignments (which views/images are fused into which volume), please check the details below.
+In short, you can specify the dimensions of the output container here, and the fusion assignments in the affine-fusion step below.***

+A typical call for creating an output container for e.g. the **stitching** dataset is (e.g. [this dataset](https://drive.google.com/file/d/1ajjk4piENbRrhPWlR6HqoUfD7U7d9zlZ/view?usp=sharing)):

+<code>./create-fusion-container -x ~/SparkTest/Stitching/dataset.xml -o ~/SparkTest/Stitching/Stitching/fused.zarr --preserveAnisotropy --multiRes -d UINT8</code>

+The **output container** for the [dataset that was aligned using interest points](https://drive.google.com/file/d/13b0UzWuvpT_qL7JFFuGY9WWm-VEiVNj7/view?usp=sharing) can be created in the same way, except that we choose to use the bounding box `embryo` that was specified using BigStitcher and we choose to save as an BDV/BigStitcher project using N5 as underlying export data format:

+<code>./create-fusion-container -x ~/SparkTest/IP/dataset.xml -o ~/SparkTest/IP/fused.n5 -xo ~/SparkTest/IP/dataset-fused.xml -s N5 -b embryo --bdv --multiRes -d UINT8</code>

+Running `create-fusion-container` without parameters lists help for all command line arguments. `-x` specifies the XML, `-o` defines the output volume location and `-s` the output type `OME-ZARR`, `N5`, or `HDF5` (latter only when running on a local computer). `--multiRes` will create multiresolution pyramids of the fused image(s), `-ds` allows to optionally specify the downsampling steps for the multiresolution pyramid manually. `--bdv` will create fused volumes together with an XML that can be directly opened by **BigStitcher** or **BigDataViewer**, where `-xo` defines the location of the XML for the fused dataset.

+You can specify the *datatype* for the fused image using `-d`, `UINT8` *[0..255]*, `UINT16` *[0..65535]* or `FLOAT32` (default) are supported.
+When selecting UINT8 or UINT16 you can set `--minIntensity` and `--maxIntensity`, which define the range of input intensities that will be mapped to *[0..255]* for `UINT8` or *[0..65535]* for `UINT16`, respectively.
+The default values are *[0..255]* for `UINT8` or *[0..65535]* for `UINT16`, which works well if input and output datatype are the same.

+You can specify a bounding box using `-b`. `--preserveAnisotropy` will preserve the anisotropy of the input dataset, which is a recommended setting if all views/images are taken in the same orientation, e.g. when processing a tiled dataset.
+The factor will be computed from the data by default, or can be specified using `--anisotropyFactor`.

+`-c` allows to specify the compression method, `-cl` set the compression level if supported by the compression method. `--blockSize` defaults to `128x128x128`, which you might want to reduce when using HDF5.

+`--numChannels` allows you to override the number of channels in the fused output dataset, by default it will be as many channels as present in the BigStitcher project/XML.
+Similarly, `--numTimepoints` allows you to override the number of timepoint in the fused noutput dataset, by default it will be as many timepoints as present in the BigStitcher project/XML. ***Note: If (and only if) you specify `--numChannels` or `--numTimepoints` you MUST specify in the `affine-fusion` which ViewIds are fused into which 3D volume, since the assignment deviates from the BigStitcher project/XML.
+By default, all tiles/angles/illuminations for each channel and timepoint will be fused together.**

+`--s3Region` allows to specify a specifc AWS region when saving to AWS S3.

+***Note: creating the container for fusion is NOT Spark code (i.e. not distributed), just plain Java code, the fusion itself below is Spark code.***

+### Run Affine Fusion<a name="run-affine-fusion">

+This is not updated yet, in short you just need to run e.g. <code>./affine-fusion -o ~/SparkTest/Stitching/Stitching/fused.zarr</code> that points to the container you created before.

+Importantly, one can fuse several volumes into the same N5, ZARR or HDF5 container by running the fusion consecutively and specifying different folders or BDV ViewIds.

+You can choose which Tiles `--tileId`, Channels `--channelId`, Iluminations `--illuminationId`, Angles `--angleId` and Timepoints `--timepointId` will be processed.
+For fusion  one normally chooses a specific timepoint and channel, e.g. `--timepointId 18 --channelId 0` to only fuse timepoint 18 and Channel 0 into a single volume.
+If you would like to choose Views more fine-grained, you can specify their ViewIds directly, e.g. `-vi '0,0' -vi '0,1'` to process ViewId 0 & 1 of Timepoint 0.
+`--blockScale` defines how many blocks to fuse in a single processing step, e.g. 4,4,1 means for blockSize of 128,128,64 that each spark thread processes 512,512,64 blocks.

+***Note:*** `--dryRun` allows the user to test the functionality without writing any data.
+It scales to large datasets as it tests for each block that is written which images are overlapping.
+For cloud execution one can additionally pre-fetch all input data for each compute block in parallel.
+You need to specify the `XML` of a BigSticher project and decide which channels, timepoints, etc. to fuse.

+OLD DOCUMENTATION:

 A typical set of calls (because it is three channels) for affine fusion into a multi-resolution ZARR using only translations on the **stitching** dataset is (e.g. [this dataset](https://drive.google.com/file/d/1ajjk4piENbRrhPWlR6HqoUfD7U7d9zlZ/view?usp=sharing)):